 Did you know that you can both heat your home in the dead of winter and cool things down during the hottest day of the summer using the same system?
-Heat pumps are a highly efficient technology that serves the dual purpose of both heating and cooling spaces.
+A heat pump is a highly efficient technology that serves the dual purpose of both heating and cooling spaces.
 But like other types of thermal technology, there are a variety of heat pumps to consider, and some may be better suited for you depending on your property, preferences, and heating and cooling needs.
-In this article, we’ll discuss the major differences between the two major types of heat pumps: air source heat pumps and ground source/geothermal heat pumps.
+In this article, we’ll discuss the major differences between the two major types of heat pumps: air source heat pumps and ground source or geothermal heat pumps.

 What is a heat pump?

-Heat pumps are a technology you can use to both heat and cool your home.
-These technologies run on electricity, but take advantage of naturally occurring temperature differences to transfer heat into or out of buildings.
+You can use heat pumps to both heat and cool your home.
+They run on electricity, but take advantage of naturally occurring temperature differences to transfer heat into or out of buildings.
 Heat pumps have higher efficiencies than traditional heating and cooling systems because they transfer natural heat energy from one place to another, rather than generating it from scratch.

 The two primary types of heat pumps are ground source, or geothermal, heat pumps (GSHPs) and air source heat pumps (ASHPs).
-What sets them apart is where they source their heat from: GSHPs transfer heat from the ground, while ASHPs transfer heat from the air.
+What sets them apart is their heat source: GSHPs transfer heat from the ground, while ASHPs transfer heat from the air.

-Comparing air source heat pumps to geothermal heat pumps
+Air source heat pumps vs. geothermal heat pumps: what to know

 Both ASHPs and GSHPs are efficient and clean technologies, but there are a few factors to consider when deciding between using one or the other: